kant01ne/backend-challenge/README.md

 - Understand specs requirements.
 - Manipulate Data structure.
-- Create a small API in Node.js.
+- Create an API in Node.js & Typescript.
+- Basic use of Docker & Docker-compose.

 Feel free to open an issue if you got any questions or suggestions!
-Once it's ready, send us a repository link at louis@tryriot.com.
+Once it's ready, send us a public repository link at louis@tryriot.com.

 Happy coding and cheers,